Cajamarca: Economy

-Cajamarca is surrounded by a fertile valley, which makes this city an important center of trade of agricultural goods.
-Its most renowned industry is that of dairy products.
+In 1998, cheese makers in Cajamarca joined forces to form a cheese-makers' association.
+Thus in September 1999, a group of 39 small and medium-scale enterprises (SME) got together and created the Asociación de Productores de Derivados Lácteos (APDL), Cajamarca's official cheese-makers' association focusing on mantecoso cheese.
+APDL then applied to the National Institute for the Defense of Competition and Protection of Intellectual Property (INDECOPI) for a collective trademark, "Poronguito", and it was granted in 2000.

 Yanacocha is an active gold mining site 45 km north of Cajamarca, which has boosted the economy of the city since the 1990s.

 Transportation

 The only airport in Cajamarca is Armando Revoredo Airport located 3.26 km northeast of the main square.
 Cajamarca is connected to other northern Peruvian cities by bus transport companies.

 The construction of a railway has been proposed to connect mining areas in the region to a harbor in the Pacific Ocean.

 Education

 Cajamarca is home of one of the oldest high schools in Peru: San Ramon School, founded in 1831.
 Some of the largest, most important schools in the city include Marcelino Champagnat School, Cristo Rey School, Santa Teresita School, and Juan XXIII School.

 Cajamarca is also a centre of higher education in the northern Peruvian Andes.
 The city hosts two local universities: Universidad Nacional de Cajamarca (National University of Cajamarca), a public university, while Universidad Antonio Guillermo Urrelo is a private one.
 Five other universities have branches in Cajamarca: Universidad Antenor Orrego, Universidad San Pedro, Universidad Alas Peruanas, Universidad Los Angeles de Chimbote and Universidad Privada del Norte.